StackVista/stackstate-docs/develop/tutorials/events_tutorial.md

 1. Check for the presence of the `STS_STS_URL` and `STS_API_KEY` environment variables.
 2. Place the environment variables in the correct configuration files.
-3. Install StackState Agent V2 if it isn't already installed.
+3. Install StackState Agent V2 if it's not already installed.
 4. Start StackState Agent V2 if it isn't already started.
 5. Invoke Puppet to make some configuration changes to the virtual machine.